gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 It is also possible to use other sensors, which is why these HPS boards are listed as optional.
 However, some form of sensor is required.

-The sensor boards must output an analog value in range [0, ..., 3.3] volts when the hammer or damper is at minimum and maximum position respectively.
+The sensor boards must output an analog value in range [0, ..., 3.3] volts when the hammer or damper is furthest-from and closest-to the sensor respectively.
 It is ok to send a value less than 3.3 V, such as 3.0 V or even lower.
 Lower voltages could require adjusting the settings in settings file.

 The maximum allowable current draw of each sensor board is 15 mA.